designsystemsinternational/figma-plugin-extract-images/README.md

 ## How to use

-This version has no options and has no UI.
-Just run the plugin and you will be prompted to download a zip file.
-Large files may take a while.
+The plugin will allow you to choose the current page, the whole document or the current selection.

+Once you have found the images you can click save to get them in a zip file.

 ## Development